Pavlo Virsky

-Pavlo Pavlovych Virsky (Павло Павлович Вірський; 2 February 1905 – 5 July 1975) was a Soviet and Ukrainian dancer, ballet master, choreographer, and founder of the Pavlo Virsky Ukrainian National Folk Dance Ensemble, whose work in Ukrainian dance was groundbreaking and influenced generations of dancers.
+Pavlo Pavlovych Virsky (Павло Павлович Вірський; 25 February 1905 – 5 July 1975) was a Soviet and Ukrainian dancer, ballet master, choreographer, and founder of the Pavlo Virsky Ukrainian National Folk Dance Ensemble, whose work in Ukrainian dance was groundbreaking and influenced generations of dancers.

 Early days

 Pavlo Virsky was born on February 25, 1905, in Odesa, Russian Empire.
 After graduating from the Odesa Music and Drama School in 1927, he continued his studies in Moscow, at the Theater Tekhnikum, from 1927 to 1928.
 Beginning in 1925, state theaters began to be organized throughout the Ukrainian SSR, allowing for gainful employment for artists, and upon his return to Odesa in 1928, Virsky joined the Odesa Opera and Ballet Theatre as a dancer and choreographer.
-It was at this theater that he collaborated with Mykola Bolotov in their first joint production: Gliere's The Red Poppy.
+It was at this theater that he collaborated with Mykola Bolotov in their first joint production: Glière's The Red Poppy.
 Virsky left Odesa in 1931, and worked as a ballet master at various theatres, including those in Kharkiv, Dnipropetrovsk, and Kyiv, working on productions of ballets such as Raymonda, La Esmeralda, Le Corsaire, Swan Lake, and Don Quixote.